MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Set-SPOTenant -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -ExpireVersionsAfterDays 30
 ```

-This example sets Manual Version Storage Limits on all new document libraries at Tenant Level by limiting the number of major versions and the time (in days) versions are kept.
+This example sets Manual Version History Limits on all new document libraries at Tenant Level by limiting the number of major versions and the time (in days) versions are kept.

 ### EXAMPLE 13